 The backlog of rape kits awaiting DNA analysis continues to make headlines.
 And the stories often focus on the numbers, especially the shockingly large volume of untested kits.
 But as forensics professionals, we must always stay conscious of the fact that each of those untested samples represents a person—someone who experienced a life-altering trauma.

 Many factors feed into the failure to deliver justice, but a primary issue is the lack of innovation in the rape kit itself.
-That’s why InnoGenomics is developing a quicker, more sensitive analysis.
+That’s why InnoGenomics is developing a quicker, more sensitive analysis in a product called SpermTrap.
 Our nanotechnology-derived matrix could enable investigators to obtain clean assailant profiles through a rapid procedure that’s compatible with tools and workflows common in today’s forensics labs.

 “Our beta product is actually able to extract the sperm and return a higher yield—and do so more efficiently than the archaic systems that are still very much being used out there,” said Sudhir Sinha, Ph.D., CEO and President of InnoGenomics.

 Current rape kit technology has remained largely unchanged since the 1980s.
 One problem is the large amount of staff hours required to manipulate and separate the collected samples, which are mixtures of fluids from the victim and perpetrator.

 “In some instances, the volume of untested DNA evidence has outpaced the resources to test, process, and profile samples in crime labs,” according to RAINN, America’s largest anti-sexual violence organization.
 “This has led to evidence being stored at crime labs, but remaining untested for prolonged periods of time.”